OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: True

-        <p>use an approximation to shade glitter for non-mirror secondary rays</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">use an approximation to shade glitter for non-mirror secondary rays</p>

     <h3>glitter_color_A</h3>